sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

 == Structure ==

-The main structure should go in the patch [[http://trac.sagemath.org/sage_trac/ticket/12224|#12224]].
+The refactorization of the current code should go in the patch [[http://trac.sagemath.org/sage_trac/ticket/12224|#12224]] which is almost done.
 Up to now the code is a bit dissaminated everywhere in Sage:

- * sage.categories.languages
- * sage.categories.factorial_languages
- * sage.categories.shifts
+ * sage.categories
+   * .languages: A language is a subset of A^N where A is a set called alphabet.
+It is naturally graded by N and the grading is called the length.
+   * .factorial_languages: category of factorial languages
+   * .shifts: the category of shift
- * sage.categories.examples.languages
+ * sage.combinat.words
+   * data structure for finite and infinite words
- * sage.monoids.free_monoid
+ * sage.monoids
+   * .free_monoid: the free monoid (replaces sage.combinat.words.words.Words)
- * sage.combinat.languages.*
+   * .free_monoid_morphism (replaces sage.combinat.words.morphism.WordMorphism)
- * sage.combinat.words.*
+ * sage.dynamics.symbolic
+   * .full_shift: an implementation of the full shift (replaces sage.combinat.words.words.Words)
- * sage.dynamics.symbolic.full_shift
+ * sage.combinat.languages
+   * implementation of different languages
+   * specific data structure (suffix tree/trie, rauzy graph, return tree, ...)

 What is bad/nice with categories:
  * inheritance of generic code
  * a bit confusing for the user who want to find the implementation of a method
  * confusing for the person who writes the code and ask "where should I put this ?"
+ * ...

 What do we keep?
 What categories do we create?